codefresh-io/venona/README.md

   a. `codefresh attach runtime --agent-name $AGENT_NAME --agent-kube-namespace codefresh-agent --runtime-name $RUNTIME_NAME --runtime-kube-namespace codefresh-runtime-1`
   b. restart the venona pod in namespace `codefresh-agent`

+## Migration
+Migrating from Venona `< 1.x.x` to `> 1.x.x` is not done automatically, the fastest way to delete may cause "downtime", means that the pipeline that was configured to run on that runtime will not be able to execute.
+1. Detele Venona `venona delete $NAME`
+2. Install version 1.0.0 as described [here](#Version-1xx)

 ## Installation